Skip to content

 Referee: apply an XP award to one character, outside the adventure award.

-Referee commands are legal in every mode.
+Referee commands are legal in every mode, terminal modes included — an adventure's rewards land after the session has concluded.
 The award applies the prime-requisite modifier and can trigger level gains.

 Modes